Hey, I'm Jake.

 All my life I thought I was gonna either be a rock star or do something in the music industry.

-Several years went by until I decided to remove my colon in order to completely remove the disease.
-Looking back on my 8-year struggle with colitis, one of the few things I can honestly say that kept me mentally strong was the ability to develop websites and applications even though my circumstances were against me.
+I had somewhat of a drive, but I was still weak, tired, and not able to live up to my full potential.
+I decided to remove my colon to completely remove the colitis.
+Looking back on my 8-year struggle with colitis, one of the few things I can honestly say that kept me strong was operating my business even though my circumstances were against me.

 Making things happen

-It is seriously my passion to help guide people through all the noise out there, establish your niche, and find your specific path to success.
+It is absolutely my passion to help guide people through all the noise out there, and find your specific business solution.
 Like I said above, LESS IS MORE.
-Let me show you how to be an efficient web developer.
+Let me help you find that simple income solution that's right for you.Contact Jake